top of page

 I am an out-of-network provider and do not bill insurance.
 This allows me to offer longer, one-on-one sessions and highly individualized care without the limitations insurance often places on time and treatment options.
 I’m happy to provide a superbill that you can submit to your insurance for potential out-of-network reimbursement, depending on your plan.

-Do you accept Health Savings Accounts/ Flexibility Spending Accounts
+Do you accept Health Savings Accounts/ Flexible Spending Accounts

 Yes, you can use your HSA or FSA funds to pay for your sessions.